-The project activity BRT system is road-based. as well as t The baseline public transport system and other public transport options are road- or rail-based (the methodology excludes rail, air and water-based systems from analysis).
-However the methodology is not applicable if the project activity BRT system replaces an urban rail-based Mass Rapid Transit System (MRTS), i.e. if the MRTS stops operating after project implementation due to the project activity;

-- The BRT system partially or fully replaces a traditional public transport system in a given city.
-The methodology cannot be used for BRT systems in areas where currently no public transport is available; - The methodology is applicable if the analysis of possible baseline scenario alternatives leads to the result that a continuation of the current public transport system is the scenario that reasonably represents the anthropogenic emissions by sources of greenhouse gases (GHG) that would occur in the absence of the proposed project activity (i.e. the baseline scenario).
+- The project has a clear plan to reduce existing public transport capacities either through scrapping, permit restrictions, economic instruments or other means and replacing them by a BRT system. - Local regulations do not constrain the establishment or expansion of a BRT system - The fuel(s) used in the baseline and/or project case are unblended1 gasoline, diesel, LNG or CNG.
+Projects using biofuels either in the baseline or project case are not eligible to use this methodology.2 - The BRT system as well as the baseline public transport system and other public transport options are road-based (the methodology excludes rail, air and water-based systems from analysis). - The BRT system partially or fully replaces a traditional public transport system in a given city.
+The methodology cannot be used for BRT systems in areas where currently no public transport is available. - The methodology is applicable if the analysis of possible baseline scenario alternatives leads to the result that a continuation of the current public transport system is the scenario that reasonably represents the anthropogenic emissions by sources of greenhouse gases (GHG) that would occur in the absence of the proposed project activity (i.e. the baseline scenario).

-This baseline methodology shall be used in conjunction with the approved monitoring methodology AM0031 (Monitoring methodology for Bus Rapid Transit project).
+This baseline methodology shall be used in conjunction with the approved monitoring methodology AM00XX (Monitoring methodology for Bus Rapid Transit project)